MediaComem/comem-devmobil/subjects/websocket/README.md

 As said in previous subjects, Angular 2+ heavily uses `rxjs`' `Observable`, which are very well suited to handle WebSocket messages.

-Remember that `Observable` allow us to **subscribe** to a particular **stream of events** in order to do something each time this event is fired, until the **stream is closed**.
+Remember that `Observable` allow us to **subscribe** to a particular **stream of events** in order to do something each time on of those events is fired, until the **stream is closed**.

-From the point of view of the front-end, a WebSocket connection is pretty much the same thing: a **stream of messages** emitted until the **connection is closed**.
+From the the front-end point of view, a WebSocket connection is pretty much the same thing: a **stream of messages** emitted until the **connection is closed**.

 It would thus be quite natural that our Angular `WebSocketService` exposes an `Observable` that emits a new value each time a message is broadcasted on the WebSocket connection.
-The WebSocket API define such a message with the `MessageEvent` interface.
+> The WebSocket API define such a message with the `MessageEvent` interface.

 Let's create a new `listen()` method on our `WebSocketService` that returns an `Observable<MessageEvent>`.